Successful marketing relies on understanding your target market. Who are you selling to? Why should they buy your product? What do they stand to gain?

-Remember to take into account aspects like emotional upheaval, stress and the risk to reputation when implementing your solution, as well as a bottom line cost.
+Take into account aspects like emotional upheaval, stress and the risk to reputation when implementing your solution, as well as a bottom line cost.
 It is all these factors that make up the value in your offering.

-4. Think about your market
+4. Think about niche markets

 The web is fantastic at delivering personalised products and services, cutting out many of the distribution challenges that previously existed.

-Therefore, with the previous knowledge gained, start to segment your market.
+With what you already know, start to segment your market.
 Do you want to work:

-For example, have you a lot of experience in particular markets, such as working with lawyers?
+- Do you have particular areas of expertise?
+For example, do you have a lot of experience in particular markets, such as working with lawyers?

 - Do you have unique knowledge of a specific geographical area?